icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

 RK: location is controlled by IDS, if it’s not then IDS is unstable

-SP: is it true that to accomodate RK’s change, you need to scan all files to check that they match what IDS expects – this is a big job
+SP: is it true that to accommodate RK’s change, you need to scan all files to check that they match what IDS expects – this is a big job

 AM: this isn’t too much of a worry, the worry is removing location that